 32. Rule 37 (4) further provides as follows: “For the purposes of this rule, ‘Parties present and voting’ means Parties present and casting an affirmative or negative vote.
 Parties abstaining from voting shall be considered as not voting.”
 Accordingly, States Parties exercising the right to vote can vote “yes”, “no” or “abstain”.
 The vote “yes” would be in favour of adopting the decision, “no” against the adoption of the decision and “abstention” would not be considered as voting.

-33. The European Union can exercise its right to vote collectively, on behalf of its member States.
+33. The European Union can exercise its right to vote on matters within its competence.
 In these circumstances the vote by the European Union should be counted as 27 votes, (or as 23 votes for matters concerning only the Protocol), pursuant to article 12 (2) of the Convention and/or article 16 (2) of the Protocol.
 Pursuant to the same provision, member States of the European Union may not vote if the European Union is voting.

 34. As to the method of vote: According to rule 43, except for elections, voting should be by show of hands, or, if requested by any Party, by roll call or a secret ballot.
 Rule 46 stipulates that, in absence of consensus, elections are decided by means of a secret ballot.